vitessio/website/content/en/docs/user-guides/configuration-advanced/region-sharding.md

 ## Schema

-We will create one table in the unsharded keyspace to start with.
+We will create one table in the unsharded keyspace to start with:

 ```text
 CREATE TABLE customer (
   id int NOT NULL,